-Built circa 1760 for the first minister of Township No. 1, the Reverend Adonijah Bidwell, The Bidwell House is a gracious two-story post-and-beam Georgian saltbox.
+Built circa 1760 for the first minister of Township No. 1, the Reverend Adonijah Bidwell (1716-1784), the Bidwell House is a gracious two-story post-and-beam Georgian saltbox.
 Rev. Bidwell arrived in 1750 to be the first minister of this frontier region, which eventually became the towns of Monterey and Tyringham.
-Bidwell built an imposing residence, with six large, paneled rooms, four fireplaces, two beehive ovens, and three closets.
+After living in a home, no longer extant, elsewhere on the property, Bidwell built an imposing residence in the 1760s, with six large, paneled rooms, four fireplaces, two beehive ovens, and three closets.

 The high rate of mortality for women meant that more than one wife was common and indeed this was the case for Rev. Bidwell.
-Once the house was completed and he was settled into his position, Rev. Bidwell married his first wife, Theodosia Colton, in 1752.
-She was the daughter of his tutor at Yale College, Rev. Benjamin Colton.
+Once his first house was completed (which was located elsewhere on the property) and he was settled into his position, Rev. Bidwell married his first wife, Theodosia Colton (1721-1759), in 1752.
+She was the daughter of his tutor at Yale College, Rev. Benjamin Colton (1690-1759).
 Known to be a poet, Theodosia’s work is unfortunately lost.
-To commemorate his marriage to his “college sweetheart”, Rev. Bidwell carved two perfect hearts in the parlor door, a local tradition found in a number of 18th century houses in Monterey.

 Rev. Bidwell farmed the property from 1750 to 1784.
-His eldest son, Adonijah Bidwell Jr., developed the farm into a large and prosperous dairy farm, expanding the land holdings and building a compound of barns and out-buildings.
+His eldest son, Adonijah Bidwell Jr., developed the farm into a large and prosperous dairy farm, expanding the landholdings and building a compound of barns and out-buildings.
 His tenure was 1784-1836.
-The grandson, John Devotion Bidwell, continued to farm and also added a tanning yard.
+The grandson, John Devotion Bidwell (1792-1867), continued to farm and also added a tanning yard.

-However, the development of western farm lands, the railroad, and the Erie Canal all aided in the shift of farming to the West and the abandonment of New England farms.
-In 1853 the house and property was sold out of the family.
+However, the development of western farmlands, the railroad, and the Erie Canal all aided in the shift of farming to the West and the abandonment of New England farms.
+In 1853 the house and property were sold out of the family.
 Three generations of the Carrington family farmed the property until 1911, when it was sold to a logging company.
-In 1913 it was purchased by Raymond P. Ensign, who established the Berkshire Summer School of the Arts on the property.
-The farming history of The Bidwell House and its land is a classic example of the rise and fall of farming in Western Massachusetts.
+In 1913 it was purchased, along with other land held by the logging company for a total of 408 acres, by Raymond P. Ensign, who established the Berkshire Summer School of the Arts on the property and operated that until 1936.
+Ensign sold 196 acres of this land to B. Britton Gottesberger in 1926, and he remained there seasonally until 1941.
+It was owned by the Conn family from 1941 to 1960, after which it was purchased by Jack Hargis and David Brush.
+During their time here, they set about furnishing the house according to Rev. Bidwell’s probate inventory, and upon their deaths, left it to become a historic house museum.
+The Bidwell House Museum opened for its first season in 1990.